 The course project is perhaps the most important and interesting component of this class.
 You may do this in pairs, or alone.
 Please use the course staff, as well as your peers, for continual feedback on the project.
-I highly encourage you to drop by office hours and schedule short meetings with me, early and often.
+I highly encourage you to schedule short meetings with me early on in the semester.

-You are required to submit a final report for course projects by Dec 18, 11:59pm to Canvas.
+You are required to submit a final report for course projects by May 11, 11:59pm to Canvas.
 This should be limited to at most 10 pages (excluding the bibliography for citations), single-spaced with 11 point font, with at least 1 inch margins.
 For technical projects, the final report should be typeset in Latex.